mat669/MasterThesis/README.md

 # Master Thesis Repository

 This repository contains the code and models developed for my master thesis as part of the "Data Science and Economics" program.
 The thesis investigates **"Developing a unifying modeling language to analyze, simulate, and monitor collective dynamics and spreading processes over Multiplex Multi-Layer Networks (MLNs).
-Inspired by Kappa rule-based formalism and Spatio-Temporal Reach and Escape Logic (STREL), this language aims to address standardization challenges in network science, providing a flexible, intuitive framework for diverse domains including epidemiology, sociology, and technology."**
+Inspired by Kappa rule-based formalism and Spatio-Temporal Reach and Escape Logic (STREL), this language aims to address standardization challenges in network science, providing a flexible, intuitive framework for diverse domains including epidemiology, sociology, and technology."** It manipulates the evolution of defined system by extensive application of Discrete-Time Markov Chains (DTMCs) and Continuous-Time Markov Chains (CTMCs).

 ## Main File

 - **`main.ipynb`**: The central Jupyter notebook that executes the primary analyses and workflows described in the thesis.
 Readers can follow this notebook to replicate the results.
+It contains detailed descriptions of the methodology, models, and results.

-## Reader of the Thesis
+## Model constructor of the Thesis

-To fully understand and utilize this repository, refer to the thesis document **`ParserThesis.py`**.
-It contains complentary definitions of functions of the methodology and models.
+- **`ParserThesis.py`**: the complementary set of functions to generate model components for the kappa model (http://www.kappalanguage.org/) and regulate the evolution of the dynamic system over time, as well as the syntactic construct to adapt the STREL logic to the proposed use cases.

 ## Input Files

 The repository relies on the following input files and directories:
-- **`Language files/`**: Contains [brief description of the language files' purpose].
+- **`Language files/`**: Contains definitions of states, parameters, initial  conditions, rules, view, simulation options, STREL properties (for an extensive guide refer to the Kappy API https://kasim.readthedocs.io/en/latest/tutorial.html).
 - **`Network files/`**: Includes network-related data or model files necessary for the analysis.
 - **`PRISM models and properties/`**: Includes PRISM model files and properties used for probabilistic model checking.